GLOBAL MARKETS-Stocks rise, bonds fall on Europe debt optimism

 Gold futures fell, on course for their largest monthly slide in three years as investors scrambled for cash in the face of mounting fear over the impact of a potential Greek default.
 [ID:nL5E7KQ144]

-Silver fell as much as 16 percent and was set for its sharpest three-day fall on record of more than 25 percent.

 Spot gold prices XAU= fell $59.30 to $1,595.90.
-(Reporting by Ryan Vlastelica, Karen Brettell, Robert Gibbons and Julie Haviv in New York; Writing by Herbert Lash; Editing by Leslie Adler) (Reporting by Karen Brettell, Gertrude Chavez-Dreyfuss and Rodrigo Campos in New York; Simon Jessop, Anirban Nag, Emelia Sithole-Matarise, Joanne Frearson and Amanda Cooper in London and ; Writing by Herbert Lash, Editing by Dan Grebler)
+(Reporting by Ryan Vlastelica, Karen Brettell, Robert Gibbons and Julie Haviv in New York; Writing by Herbert Lash) (Reporting by Karen Brettell, Gertrude Chavez-Dreyfuss and Rodrigo Campos in New York; Simon Jessop, Anirban Nag, Emelia Sithole-Matarise, Joanne Frearson and Amanda Cooper in London and ; Writing by Herbert Lash, Editing by Dan Grebler)

 * Allot Communications announces fourth quarter and full year 2016 financial results